nandishwar001/Implementation_of_Data_Structures/README.md

 Pre-Requisites:</br>
 -> Basic knowledge of Programming.</br>
 -> Good command on concepts of pointers.</br>
-This file includes implementation of various Data Structures in C in very easy way.</br>
+This repository contains C files of implementation of various Data Structures like Stack,Queue,BST,etc.</br>
-The code written for implementation of each Data Structure is very simple.